 Foundation repair typically costs somewhere between $7,000 and $15,000 or more.
 You will also have to pony up for the cost of somewhere to stay while the repairs are taking place.
 Moreover, it is unlikely that your homeowner’s insurance will approve a claim for the repairs, so the entire cost will have to come out of your pocket.

 Unless you have a lot of easily accessible credit or cash, repairing your foundation may be out of reach.
-That can make selling your home look like the smartest choice.
+That can make selling your house with foundation problems look like the smartest choice.
 Luckily, a damaged foundation does not exclude you from finding a buyer.

 Selling Your Home with Foundation Issues